alexumanamonge/Fabric_Auto-Scaling_with_LogicApp/TESTING-GUIDE.md

 ---

-## Test 4: Teams Notification Test
+## Test 4: Email Notification Test

 ### Purpose
-Verify Teams notifications are posted when scaling occurs.
+Verify email notifications are sent when scaling occurs.

 ### Steps

 1. **Trigger a scaling event** (see Test 3)

-2. **Check the Teams channel**
+2. **Check your email inbox**
-   - Navigate to the Teams channel configured with the webhook
+   - Check the email address configured during deployment
-   - Look for a message card with:
+   - Look for an email with subject containing "Fabric Capacity Scaled"
-     - Title: "⬆️ Fabric Capacity Scaled UP" or "⬇️ Fabric Capacity Scaled DOWN"
-     - Facts showing capacity details
+   - Verify the email contains:
+     - Scaling direction (UP or DOWN)
+     - Capacity name
+     - Old and new SKUs
+     - Timestamp

 ### Expected Results
-- Adaptive card message appears in Teams
+- Email is received at the configured address
-- Contains capacity name, SKUs, and timestamp
+- Contains accurate capacity details
-- Card is formatted with appropriate colors (orange for scale up, blue for scale down)
+- Formatted properly with all relevant information

 ### Troubleshooting
-- **No Teams message**:
+- **No email received**:
-  - Test webhook manually:
-    ```bash
-    curl -H "Content-Type: application/json" \
-         -d '{"text": "Test message from Fabric Auto-Scale"}' \
-         YOUR_WEBHOOK_URL
-    ```
-  - Check if webhook is still active in Teams
+  - Check spam/junk folder
-  - Verify webhook URL in Logic App parameters
+  - Verify the email address is correct in deployment parameters
+  - Ensure Office 365 connection is authorized (see DEPLOYMENT-GUIDE.md Step 3.1)
-  - Check Logic App run history for HTTP action errors
+  - Check Logic App run history for email action errors
+  - Verify your Office 365 account has permission to send emails

 ---